brunck/datadog-dotnet-mobile-sdk-bindings/README.md

 #### Note
 > There is currently no .NET MAUI cross-platform code for initialization.
 Refer to the Datadog mobile documentation for how to initialize the SDKs for each platform.

+## Contributing

+Not accepting contributions at this time.

 ## License

 This repository is licensed under the MIT License.
 See the LICENSE file for details.